ai-dock/jupyter-pytorch/README.md

 The jupyter server will launch a `lab` instance unless you specify `JUPYTER_MODE=notebook`.

-Jupyter server will listen on port `8888`.
+Jupyter server will listen on `port 8888` unless you have specified an alternative with the `JUPYTER_PORT` environment variable.

 A python kernel will be installed coresponding with the python version of the image.